Casual Dinner Party Menu & Recipes

 Use this casual dinner party menu for hosting a supper or dinner party at home.
 These simple recipes are full of fresh seasonal flavors and easy to assemble.
 They’re perfect for a ladies night in or a couples gathering.
 Follow this easy plan when you need casual dinner party menu ideas to serve 4, 6 or 8 people.

 These recipes are delicious enough for a casual supper with the family or a dinner party with friends.
 I served this in my late summer party with iced tea bar and it was fantastic!

 Serve this menu family-style, with all the food platters on the table so guests can grab and pass around as needed.
 These recipes together make a fantastically well-rounded dinner menu, but can also be used separately as appetizers for any occasion.

 For more dinner parties check out this light rustic dinner party menu and fall table setting.
 Or this alfresco dinner party menu with alfresco tablescape.

-These recipes can be prepped ahead or made ahead and refrigerated until ready to serve.
+There’s beauty in these menu items because of the freshness of ingredients.
+These recipes can be prepped ahead, or fully made ahead and refrigerated until ready to serve.

 Start off your casual supper or dinner party menu with an UPDATED version of a vegetable platter, and serve roasted veggies with two or three kinds of dip.
 I was inspired by a veggie platter I had at a catered business workshop a few weeks ago.